temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 cd subscription-workflow-with-temporal
 ```

 Firstly, you will install the `@tsconfig/node20` package as a developer dependency.
-You'll use you'll use this for configuring your TypeScript project to target Node.js 20 features and settings.
+You'll use this for configuring your TypeScript project to target Node.js 20 features and settings.

 ```command
 npm install --save-dev @tsconfig/node20